TheNetworkGuy/netbox-zabbix-sync/tests/functional/README.md

 with no `zabbix` config context gets an **SNMP** interface (`host.py:496` calls `set_default_snmp()`; only VMs default to agent), and Zabbix refuses to link an agent template to a host with no agent interface.

+## Testing the NetBox filters

+`test_netbox_filters.py` covers the filters the sync sends and exists because of a bug that mocks are structurally unable to catch: the sync asked for device custom fields with `content_types="dcim.device"`, and **NetBox silently ignored the parameter** and returned every custom field — behaving exactly as it does for a made-up `bogus_filter=xyz`.
+The param that filters is `object_type` (singular); `object_types` is ignored too.
+Note the asymmetry with writes, where the field really is `object_types` — `seed_netbox.py` uses that to *create* a custom field, while the sync uses `object_type` to *filter* one.

+The rule that follows, and the reason these tests are shaped the way they are:

+> **A filter in the query string is not evidence that it filtered.** A mocked
+> `custom_fields.filter()` asserts the kwarg you passed, which is precisely the
+> thing that was wrong.
+Only a real NetBox can say whether it did anything.

+So every filter test seeds a **decoy** the filter must exclude — a VM-only custom field, a second device — and asserts on what came back.
+Two fixtures support this:

+- **`sync_runner`** — `run_sync` with full control over `device_filter`,
+  `vm_filter` and config overrides.
+Its logout is in a `finally`, so it also suits syncs expected to raise (`verify_hg_format` raises `HostgroupError` straight out of `start()`).
+- **`netbox_requests`** — every NetBox request of the most recent `Sync.start()`, with its response, recorded at `requests.Session.send`.
+  That hook point is not a preference: `Sync` builds its own `nbapi(..., threading=True)` internally and never exposes the session.
+  `sync_runner` clears the recording just before `start()`, so fixture setup, seeding and `connect()`'s auth probe stay out of the assertions and results do not depend on which test happened to trigger the session-scoped seed.

+Use the recorded **response** (`.results`) to prove a filter worked, and the recorded **request** (`.params`) only to pin down *how* — server-side rather than in Python, once per run rather than once per host.
+Asserting a request count is how the N+1 tests work: custom field definitions are fetched once no matter how many devices sync, and `sync_vms=False` must touch neither VM endpoint.

+Custom fields are global in NetBox, so a leftover one would quietly change what these tests prove; `custom_field_factory` gives each test unique names and deletes them afterwards.